mika-archived/Pixela.Net/Source/Pixela.Docs/index.md

-# This is the **HOMEPAGE**.
-Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown files.
-## Quick Start Notes:
-1. Add images to the *images* folder if the file is referencing an image.
+# Pixela API client for .NET Standard 2.0.

+This library is [Pixela](https://pixe.la) client library for .NET Standard 2.0.